Volunteer to Study Public Life during the WeHo Art Crawl

 We Are Wedgewood-Houston: Neighborhood Design Workshop

-Converge is partnering with TURBO Nashville in hosting a neighborhood design day to identify areas of concern in Wedgewood Houston related to public space and traffic improvements.
-During the session, representatives from TURBO, part of the Nashville Civic Design Center, will work with attendees to choose priority locations, and design possible interventions that improve neighborhood safety, mobility, and creativity.
-This input will inform a future installation with TURBO, Converge, SNAP, and interested neighbors to pilot solutions at the chosen locations in Wedgewood Houston.
+Converge partnered with TURBO to host a neighborhood design day to identify areas of concern in Wedgewood-Houston related to public space and traffic improvements.
+During the session, representatives from TURBO, part of the Nashville Civic Design Center, worked with attendees from the neighborhood to choose priority locations, and design possible interventions that improve neighborhood safety, mobility, and creativity.
+This input will inform a future installation with TURBO, Converge, SNAP, and interested neighbors to pilot solutions at the chosen locations in Wedgewood-Houston.

 WeHo Community Feedback